-Moreover, blogging not only helps your knowledge bank stay up to date, it also gives you the chance to help others.
+Moreover, blogging not only helps your knowledge bank stay up to date, but it also gives you the chance to help others.

-A Blog Establishes You as a Leader
+It Establishes You as a Leader

 When you create content that offers advice, solutions, and guidance—you help people.

 The ability to teach a skill that many companies look for in candidates.
-It not only shows that you have superior communication skills, it also demonstrates that you enjoy helping others.
+It not only shows that you have superior communication skills, but it also demonstrates that you enjoy helping others.

 Over time, publishing useful content in the tech industry solidifies your place as a leader, or authority figure.
 This kind of leadership never fails to impress a hiring manager.